cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 We drove away."

 Sigur replied, "Okay.
 I'll look into it."
-After a short time the robot reappeared in the sky.
+After a short time, the robot reappeared in the sky.
 He flew about a hundred meters to the right behind the police car, which raced at high speed across the highway with blue lights.

 Trevor: "30 miles to Cornville.
-Roger gets there around 1:00 in the morning and you can wait in an empty house."
+Roger gets there around 1:00 in the morning, and you can wait in an empty house."

 Lasse: "But we're not going there as long as the police are after us."